 Also, registering typically qualifies a property for grants, loans, and tax incentives.

 Contrary to rumor, registering federally does not directly impose design restrictions on the renovation or remodeling of the building’s exterior or interior.
-However, municipal zoning bylaws or other ordinances may restrict what you can do with your home if it's in a town historic district or otherwise qualifies as a historic structure.
-(Your home may be subject to such bylaws whether it is registered as a historic building or not!)
+However, municipal zoning bylaws or other ordinances might restrict what you can do with your home if it's in a town historic district or otherwise qualifies as a historic structure.
+(Your home might be subject to such bylaws whether it is actually registered as a historic building or not!)

 Some historic districts impose relatively few restrictions on renovating a building in a historic district, while others are extensive and even onerous.
 Such regulations may extend to the color of outside paints, authentic fixtures and other hardware, use of appropriate materials like wood instead of plastic, or the style of window treatments.